Opinion

 Consumer neural wearables (Meta Neural Band, Apple’s research-grade interfaces, the broader consumer EEG cohort) form a fourth potential layer that Bezos has not yet entered.
 Entry would be unprecedented and would lock category gravity around a single individual through the rest of the decade.

-QIA, OIA and Saudi PIF have so far placed BCI capital only in clinical device companies (Neuralink, Synchron, Paradromics).
-A sovereign position in Flourish, in a Flourish competitor, or in an Allen Institute peer would convert the Bezos-only pattern into a category structure.
+QIA and OIA have so far placed BCI capital only in clinical device companies (Neuralink, Synchron, Paradromics).

 Sources